 - Identify the best practices/strategies for growing a profitable crop production business

 - Identify the common challenges in the value chain and understand the best ways to implement solutions.

-In this technical session, a moderator will engage expert panellists on the best practices to adopt, key business strategies to employ and possible challenges faced in the value chain – based on their personal experiences.
-The moderator will ask a series of questions to spotlight important talking points along the value chain and sustain the conversation with follow-up questions from the conversations.
+In this technical session, a moderator engages expert panellists on the best practices to adopt, key business strategies to employ and possible challenges faced in the value chain – based on their personal experiences.
+The moderator asks a series of questions to spotlight important talking points along the value chain and sustains the conversation with follow-up questions from the conversations.
 The talking points are divided into 5 major sections highlighted below.

 - How can one raise finance for growth in his crop production business or other parts of the sector (opportunity available to raise finance)?

 - What are the steps one would take to raise finance for scaling one's business in his crop production business or other parts of the sector?

 - How long does the process take to raise funds – How can one make it faster?